Appleseed/learn/docs/search/index.rst

 This documentation is for Users, Builders, Designers, Developers, and Administrators of applications that are built on Appleseed Search.
+Appleseed Search helps companies find their information burried deep in different silos.

 `Installation`_